explainers-by-googlers/cross-origin-storage/README.md

     <strong>Question:</strong> How does this API help with popular JavaScript libraries like jQuery or React?
   </summary>
   <p>
-    <strong>Answer:</strong> Bundlers used to mash vendor code and user code together, causing low cache hit rates.
-By bundling vendor code separately and completely (e.g., all of React) instead of dead code eliminating, we can ensure a higher cache hit rate.
-While JavaScript libraries used to be very fragmented, modern bundling strategies (where vendor code is bundled separately and completely) make them great candidates for COS to ensure high cache hit rates and improved performance across different applications.
+    <strong>Answer:</strong> Bundlers have historically combined vendor and application code, causing low cache hit rates.
+By bundling vendor code separately and completely (e.g., all of React) instead of applying dead-code elimination, a higher cache hit rate can be achieved.
+While JavaScript libraries used to be very fragmented, modern bundling strategies (where vendor code is bundled separately and completely) make them well-suited for COS to ensure high cache hit rates and improved performance across different applications.
   </p>
 </details>